206P/Barnard–Boattini

 206P/Barnard–Boattini was the first comet to be discovered by photographic means.
 First observed by Edward Emerson Barnard in 1892, it was subsequently lost for 116 years until it was rediscovered by Andrea Boattini in 2008.

 Observational history

 Discovery and loss

 The American astronomer Edward Emerson Barnard spotted the comet from a photographic plate taken on the night of 13 October 1892.
-It wasn't recovered after this apparition, thus the comet became lost and was subsequently designated as D/1892 T1. Ľuboš Neslušan suggests that 14P/Wolf and this comet are siblings which stem from a common parent comet, however an earlier study by Donald K. Yeomans in 1975 concluded that there is no evidence that these two comets were related to each other.
+It was not recovered after this apparition, thus the comet became lost and was subsequently designated as D/1892 T1. Ľuboš Neslušan suggests that 14P/Wolf and this comet are siblings which stem from a common parent comet, however an earlier study by Donald K. Yeomans in 1975 concluded that there is no evidence that these two comets were related to each other.

 Recovery and later observations

 This comet was rediscovered on 7 October 2008 by Andrea Boattini in the course of the Mt.
 Lemmon Survey.
 It was initially credited to Boattini before it was identified as Comet Barnard 3.
 The comet, now known as Barnard–Boattini, passed about 0.1904 AU from Earth on 21 October 2008.

 206P/Barnard–Boattini was not seen since January 2009, as both apparitions of 2014 and 2021 place it too close to the Sun from Earth's perspective, and was not expected to be brighter than apparent magnitude 20 and 23, respectively.